Just like Lego: turning small pieces into something big

 Logistics is a crucial aspect of the shipbuilding industry.
 Over 15 million parts have to come together in the right place at the right time for the construction of our imposing ocean liners – and maximum attention has to be paid to environmental concerns.
 We use an innovative and automated transport management system to sustainably organise the material flows at our shipyard.
 This calculates the best transport routes for our low-emission, LPG-powered forklifts to reduce our carbon footprint.

 And we want to keep improving.
-That’s why MEYER WERFT is investing around 40 million euros in a new logistics centre until 2021.
-The fully automated flow of goods, which offers space for 25,000 units, will ensure even greater efficiency.
-Our suppliers will also relocate to the new logistics centre to cut our transport routes even further.
+That’s why MEYER WERFT has invested around 40 million euros in a new logistics centre.
+The fully automated flow of goods, which offers space for 25,000 units, ensures even greater efficiency.
+Our suppliers can also relocate to the new logistics centre to cut our transport routes even further.
 Green logistics – made by MEYER.